shatha1109/DIY-Blockchain/README.md

 - [Bitcoin: The money supply](https://www.khanacademy.org/economics-finance-domain/core-finance/money-and-banking/bitcoin/v/bitcoin-the-money-supply)
 - [Bitcoin: The security of blockchains](https://www.khanacademy.org/economics-finance-domain/core-finance/money-and-banking/bitcoin/v/bitcoin-security-of-transaction-block-chains)

-In particular the videos on _hashing_, _signatures_, and _transaction
+You don't necessarily need to take the whole course, but makes sure you watch (and absorb!) the videos on _hashing_, _signatures_, and _transaction blockchains_.
-blockchains_ will be very helpful.
 If you are going to tackle the extra credit, you will also want to watch the videos on _proof of work_ and the _money supply_.

 ## The Project